elbruno/elbruno-extensions-ai-claude/README.md

 using Microsoft.Extensions.AI;

 // Configure the client
-var endpoint = new Uri("https://your-endpoint.cognitiveservices.azure.com");
+var endpoint = new Uri("https://your-endpoint.services.ai.azure.com");
-var modelId = "claude-3-5-sonnet-20241022";
+var deploymentName = "claude-sonnet-4-5"; // Your deployment name
 var credential = new DefaultAzureCredential();

 // Create the client
-var client = new AzureClaudeClient(endpoint, modelId, credential);
+var client = new AzureClaudeClient(endpoint, deploymentName, credential);

 // Send a message
 var messages = new List<ChatMessage>